Sources: Cast Iron Tub | Bathtub Filler | Round Jute Rug

 If you’ve ever been to a tile store, you know how easy it is to get overwhelmed.
 There seems to be an endless selection of colors, materials, and patterns.
-So how do you decide which tiles will look best in your bathroom?
+So how do you decide which bathroom tiles are for you?

 Trust me, it’s not always an easy choice.
 In this article, I’m going to share the key elements that we considered when choosing our master bathroom tile.

-The first thing we did was decide on the overall style for our master bathroom design.
+Before we even thought about picking out bathroom tiles, we needed to decide on the overall style for our master bathroom design.
 Did we want a trendy look or did we want to keep it simple and classic?

 We decided to go with a light and airy bathroom that I would say is pretty classic, but with some modern touches.
 We felt like going this route with the design would give us more of a timeless look.